FalconForceTeam/FalconHound/README.md

 Since FalconHound is written in Go, there is no installation required.
 Just download the binary from the release section and run it.
 There are compiled binaries available for Windows, Linux and MacOS.
 You can find them in the [releases](https://github.com/FalconForceTeam/FalconHound/releases) section.

 Before you can run it, you need to create a config file.
 You can find an example config file in the root folder.
+Instructions on how to creat all crededentials can be found [here](docs/required_permissions.md).

 The recommened way to run FalconHound is to run it as a scheduled task or cron job.
 This will allow you to run it on a regular basis and keep your graph, alerts and enrichments up-to-date.